|Country Number (17)||1966||FIRST WAVE|

 A brief history of RTV can be read here.

-The principal languages of Hong Kong are English, Mandarin and Cantonese.
-RTV operated two channels – RTV (Chinese) and RTV (English) – each carrying programmes in those languages.
+The principal languages of Hong Kong are English, Cantonese (majority) and Mandarin (minority).
+RTV operated two channels – RTV (Chinese) and RTV (English) – each carrying programmes dubbed and/or subtitled in those languages.

 DOCTOR WHO IN HONG KONG